 - Tax returns are prepared and filed

-- Remaining assets are distributed according to the will
+- The remaining assets are distributed according to the will

 Filing and verifying the last will and testament